mirceahasegan/nixos-config/README.md

 # Simple NixOS config

-For now I'm always using the "nixos" hostname.
+- For now I'm always using the "nixos" hostname.
+- Scripts assume configuration files are in the same dir as the scripts

 ## Scripts

-- `update-system.sh` updates nix flakes and runs `nixos-rebuild`
+- `update-and-switch.sh` updates nix flakes and runs `nixos-rebuild`
+- `switch.sh` runs `nixos-rebuild`